A lot going on at once.

 Another option is to rent an air-conditioned storage facility with friends.
 You may be lucky in that your student may have a friend that will let them store their belongings in their apartment.
 When my daughter lived in the dorms she used one of the companies above to pick up her boxes right from inside her dorm room and had them delivered directly to her the following semester.
 I can tell you that I was there the sophomore year when the company delivered the boxes.
 The delivery men were efficient and polite and even helped her rearrange some things to help make room for the boxes.

-If your student is moving out of an apartment or subletting their apartment, you may need to pay a moving company if furniture is involved.
+If your student is moving out of an apartment or subletting their apartment, you may need to pay a moving company if there is furniture is involved.
 This is, by far, the more expensive way to go.
-Unfortunately, we had no choice but to use this method when my daughter finally moved off campus.
+Unfortunately, we had no choice but to use this method when my daughter finally moved off-campus.
 She had purchased used furniture for her apartment for the following year and needed a place to store the furniture.
 There are many moving companies in Miami so you will need to contact each one individually as prices vary depending on if you are moving in or out of a space that has stairs, elevators, etc.